Art, Life, Harvest & Home

 "Handcrafted Maine: Art, Life, Harvest & Home shows what it takes for 20-plus artisans in the northeastern state to make a living doing what they love."Portland (Maine) Press Herald:

 "[W]e are obsessed with fine print, beautiful words and exceptional photography if we can find all this in a single publication (one that celebrates creativity, community and the landscape), then our adoration is going to be next level.
 So, not surprisingly, we were delighted to discover Handcrafted Maine, a new coffee table book that profiles 22 craftspeople, producers and creatives who call Maine home.
-Focussing on the stunning natural setting as much as their featured personalities, the book is a wonderful inducement to travel, consider the land and possibly even get your own project up and running."Boston Globe:
+Focussing on the stunning natural setting as much as their featured personalities, the book is a wonderful inducement to travel, consider the land and possibly even get your own project up and running."Coastal Design:

 "Brooklyn gets all the props, but Maine's got makers, too.
 Most don't look like hipsters, but they're good with their hands.
 Buxton, Maine-based writer Katy Kelleher profiles 22 local artisans, including a boat builder, a basket maker, a potter who creates quirky animal cups, and a chef who keeps pigs.
 Greta Rybus's evocative photographs make you wish you were there."Bangor Daily News: